Mbed-TLS/mbedtls/docs/getting_started.md

 ### Building the Mbed TLS library

 **Prerequisites to building the library with the provided makefiles:**
-* GNU Make.
+* CMake.
 * A C toolchain (compiler, linker, archiver).
-* Python 2 or Python 3 (either works) to generate the test code.
+* Python 3 to generate the test code.
 * Perl to run the tests.

-If you have a C compiler such as GCC or Clang, just run `make` in the top-level directory to build the library, a set of unit tests and some sample programs.
+If you have a C compiler such as GCC or Clang, create a new directory (eg 'build') and run `cmake <path to source>` from that directory.
+Run `make` from the build directory to build the library, a set of unit tests and some sample programs.

 To select a different compiler, set the `CC` variable to the name or path of the compiler and linker (default: `cc`) and set `AR` to a compatible archiver (default: `ar`); for example:
 ```